nguyen-josh/spotify_regression/README.md

 1. **Persistence.** If a song outperforms its genre average, does the artist's *next* song tend to do the same?
-2. **Sound & strategy.** Does the previous song's sound — and the decision to change it — predict the popularity of the next song?
+2. **Sound & strategy.** Does the previous song's sound—and the decision to change it—predict the popularity of the next song?
 In other words, does "selling out" actually work commercially?

 ---